gaetanX21/gaetanX21.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Machine Learning & Applied Mathematics at ENS Paris-Saclay & Ecole Polytechnique
+subtitle: Final-year Master's student in Machine Learning with a background in Applied Mathematics.

 profile:
   align: right